All of these restaurants emphasize local ingredients,

 415 W. Carmel Valley Road

-Where once there were walls, glass panels now can be folded back to bring the outside—including Carmel Valley’s nearly constant sunny weather—into the new Lucia Restaurant & Bar.
+Where once there were walls, glass panels now can be folded back to bring the outside into the new Lucia Restaurant & Bar.
 Named for the Santa Lucia mountain range and wine appellation that beckons to the south of the lodge, the expansive restaurant replaces what once was Wicket’s Bistro and Marinus.
-And best of all, renowned chef Cal Stamenov is still in the kitchen, serving both his signature tasting menu and dishes à la carte.
+Renowned chef Cal Stamenov is still in the kitchen, serving both his signature tasting menu and dishes à la carte.
 Wine list is equally notable.
 Open daily 7am–2pm and 5–10pm.

 Whale City Bakery